MicrosoftEdge/MSEdgeExplainers/Accessibility/AriaNotify/explainer.md

 More specifically, the `priority` property can be used to ensure the notification is placed ahead of lesser priority notifications.

-`Priority` indicates where the screen reader should add the notification in relationship to any existing pending
+`priority` indicates where the screen reader should add the notification in relationship to any existing pending
 notifications:
  - `important`
    - Screen reader should add this string to the end of any other pending important notifications but before all